zzjjzzgggg/gc/README.md

   * The used SNAP library is slightly different from the official version.
     Please check out the specified library from here: https://github.com/zzjjzzgggg/netsnap.git
+* Please modify the `Makefile` according to your environment, e.g., compiler, library path, etc.

 ## Usage